Wills

 The process

 Making a will is relatively straightforward and will usually be done over two appointments.
 The first appointment will be a fact-finding exercise to give us all the information required to draft your will.
-You will then be sent a draft of your will, for approval and once approved, a signing appointment will be arranged.
+You will then be sent a draft, usually within 10 working days, for approval.
+Once approved, a signing appointment will be arranged or the documents will be posted to you for signing, again usually within 10 working days of your approval.
 To be valid, your will must be signed in the presence of two independent witnesses (over the age of 18, not related to you and not included as a beneficiary in your will).

 What will we need to know?